Retr01234/js-tic-tac-toe/README.md

 ### Accessibility

-I paid good detail to design by making it as easy to navigate as possible and keeping it straight to the point.
+I paid good attention to detail to design by making it as easy to navigate as possible and keeping it straight to the point.
 This was done by:

 - Using structured Semantic HTML
 - There was good design and styling for such simple application